RudoRoemer/pdb2movie/README.md

 --output PATH          - Set the output location for the videos, defaulting to `FILE` without the `.pdb`
 --overwrite            - Delete the contents of the output folder before beginning
 --forceoverwrite       - Overwrite, and silence all are-you-sure messages
---multiple             - Keeps multiple chains from the original PDB file (default: uses only chain A)
+--single               - Only use chain A from the pdb file (default: use all chains)
 --keep MOLECULE LIST   - Stops the cleaning routine from removing the listed molecules from the PDB file
 --waters               - Keeps water molecules in the PDB file (equivalent to --keep HOH)
 --modes MODE LIST      - Movement modes to be investigated